DeepPhe/deepphe.github.io/_services/deepphe-cr.md

 DeepPhe-CR has been developed in partnership with the [Kentucky Cancer Registry](https://www.kcr.uky.edu/).

+There is a [DeepPhe-CR WIKI](https://github.com/DeepPhe/DeepPhe-CR-Release/wiki) with information on installation and use.

 A collaboration with the [National Cancer Institute's](https://www.cancer.gov) [Surveillance, Epidemiology, and End Results (SEER) Program](https://seer.cancer.gov) (Grant #UH3CA243120).